MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/1-introduction.md

 1. Application – Build and deploy your applications and configure them.

+There are several tools available to help you achieve these goals.
+However, since you're already using GitHub for your code repository, you decide to investigate GitHub Actions to see if it provides the automation you need.

-For step 1, you'll use a personal Azure account.
+- For step 1, you'll use a personal Azure account.
-For step 2, you'll use Terraform and GitHub Actions to provision the Azure infrastructure.
+- For step 2, you'll use Terraform and GitHub Actions to provision the Azure infrastructure.
-For step 3, you'll use Maven and GitHub Actions to build and deploy the sample application.
+- For step 3, you'll use Maven and GitHub Actions to build and deploy the sample application.

 > [!IMPORTANT]
 > More information on using Terraform to also deploy and build using external State can be located in the summary unit of this module.